Zywave/booster/src/_areas/design-system/components/buttons.md

 ## Best practices

-* Avoid using more than 1 Primary Button on a page if possible.
+* Avoid using more than one Primary Button on a page if possible.
 * Link Buttons are preferred to use within a table.
-* If there are 3three Buttons next to each other, try to only use two styles (for example, one Primary and two Link Buttons) or combine them into a Button Group.
+* If there are three Buttons next to each other, try to only use two styles (for example, one Primary and two Link Buttons) or combine them into a Button Group.

 #### Button labeling